Thendrale Ennai Thodu: Production

-Gaurishankar, who owned Devi Theatre at Madras, formed a production company Devi Films and approached Sridhar to do a romantic comedy on the lines of Kadhalikka Neramillai (1964).
-Sridhar and Gopu discussed the script at Gandhi statue at Marina Beach which eventually became Thendrale Ennai Thodu.
-The film was announced in 1984 under the title Thendrale Ennai Thottu Vidu.
-It is the debut of Jayashree.
-A fight sequence was shot at Saradha Studios.
+Gaurishankar, who owned the Devi Theatre in Madras, formed the Devi Films production company and approached Sridhar to do a romantic comedy similar to Kadhalikka Neramillai (1964).
+Sridhar and Gopu discussed the script which became Thendrale Ennai Thodu at the Gandhi statue in Marina Beach.
+The film was announced in 1984 as Thendrale Ennai Thottu Vidu, and was Jayashree's film debut.
+A fight scene was filmed at Saradha Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Kanmani Nee Vara Kaathirunthen" is set to the Carnatic raga Malayamarutam, "Kavithai Paadu" is set to Madhyamavati, "Pudhiya Poovithu Poothathu" is set to Suddha Dhanyasi, and "Thendral Vanthu Ennai Thodum" is set to Hamsanadam.
-Fifteen mandolins and four guitars were used during the recording of "Pudhiya Poovithu Poothathu".
-This song was recorded in 1984 at Prasad Studios.
+"Kanmani Nee Vara Kaathirunthen" is set to the Carnatic raga Malayamarutam; "Kavithai Paadu" is set to Madhyamavati, "Pudhiya Poovithu Poothathu" is set to Suddha Dhanyasi, and "Thendral Vanthu Ennai Thodum" is set to Hamsanadam.
+Fifteen mandolins and four guitars were used to record "Pudhiya Poovithu Poothathu" in 1984 at Prasad Studios.